leodeslf/leaf/summs/frontend/eloquent_javascript.md

 ### Getters, Setters and Statics

-The `get` properties are accessed directly, without the call notation \(with parenthesis at the end\).
+The `get` properties are accessed directly, without the call notation (with parenthesis at the end).
-Passing args to a `set` method is done directly too, doesn't make use of function call notation.
+Passing args to a `set` method is done directly too, it doesn't make use of function call notation.

 Example: